geoserver/geoserver-cloud/services/web-ui/README.md

 A copy of `GlobalSettingsPage.html` is provided, adding HTML `id` attributes some elements so they can be hidden using an id CSS selector in the contributed `geoserver-cloud.css` stylesheet.

-- The "Logging settings" section set is hidden.
+- The "**Logging settings**" section set is hidden.
-- The "Lock Provider" selection is hidden, each Configuration and Catalog backend implementation is in charge of setting up a lock provider appropriate to the backend that works effectively on a distributed system.
+- The "**Lock Provider**" selection is hidden, each Configuration and Catalog backend implementation is in charge of setting up a lock provider appropriate to the backend that works effectively on a distributed system.
+- The "**Web UI Mode**" selection is hidden. `WebUIApplicationAutoConfiguration` forces it to be `WebUIMode.DO_NOT_REDIRECT` "Never redirect to persist page state (supports clustering but doesn't prevent double submit problem)."